chinmai93/chinmai93/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Welcome+to+my+GitHub+page.;I'm+an+Engineer+n+Comp.+Scinetist.;Nice+to+meet+you!)](https://git.io/typing-svg)

-* :airplane: I'm currently working as a Technical Lead for R2 (rsquared) Facrtory at Rolls-Royce.
+* :airplane: I'm currently working as a Propulsion Performance engineer and Data Scientist.
 * :man_student: I am a student of Artificial Intelligence and am interested in both its technical and philosophical dimensions.
 I focused my graduate studies on the subject.
-I currently work in this field and enjoy pursuing hobby projects around various AI applications.

 ## 👨‍💻 Github Stats